FCGLITCHES/simple-yt-downloader/README.md

 ### Download History
 - View all downloads in the History tab
-- Filter by type (Singles, Playlists, Instagram)
+- Filter by type (Singles, Playlists)
 - Search by filename
 - Sort by date, name, or size
 - Bulk delete files